Katsiaryna-B/Katsiaryna-B/README.md

 - 💻 I’m currently learning Python and other tools aiming to become data analyst.

-- Here is an example project I did https://github.com/Katsiaryna-B/epicode_consegna/tree/main/BuildWeek3 I analyzed greenhouse gas emissions and the strategies adopted by EU countries to reduce their emissions.
-An interactive dashboard was created using Power BI.
+- Here is an example project I did in **Power BI**:  https://github.com/Katsiaryna-B/epicode_consegna/tree/main/BuildWeek3 I analyzed greenhouse gas emissions and the strategies adopted by EU countries to reduce their emissions.
+An interactive dashboard was created using Power BI Desktop.

+- **Google Looker**: example project all-by-myself: from data collection to analysis and visualisation https://lookerstudio.google.com/reporting/785548c0-671e-4962-8116-6bbdf73de721

 ###
 🛠️ **What I know:**